crowdfavorite-mirrors/wp-auto-thickbox-plus/readme.txt

     <a href="image.png" class="thickbox" title="foo">Text</a>

-**3. Try to use original ThickBox resources**
+**3. Try to use built-in ThickBox resources**

-Access 'Options' page, and check [ThickBox Resources] - [Use WordPress built-in thickbox.js/css] checkbox.
-If ThickBox works, there are issues in Auto ThickBox Plus.
+Access 'Options' page, and check [ThickBox Resources - Use WordPress built-in thickbox.js/css] option.
+If ThickBox will work, there will be issues in Auto ThickBox Plus.

+= Options are not effective =

+If option values are saved, I guess the problem is caused by WordPress theme.
+Please make sure that ThickBox custom script and style rules (i.e. `<script>`/`<style>` tag) are output in page footer.
+If they are not output, you may need to modify theme files.

+\* If you use [Head JS](http://headjs.com/), select [General - ThickBox Resources - Footer] option.

 = Differences between Auto Thickbox and Auto ThickBox Plus =